draggeta/AzureLab/ex3/README_EN.md

     * Don't attach a `public IP`.
     * Turn on `Auto-shutdown` and configure it for 00:00 local time.
     * Provide a custom script in the `Advanced`.
 Copy the contents of the [cloud init file](./tf/data/cloud-init.yml.j2) in to the **CUSTOM DATA** field, not the **USER DATA** field.
-1. Edit all `UDRs` to route the SD-WAN subnets to the `SD-WAN NVA` appliance.
+1. Edit all `UDRs` to route the SD-WAN subnets to the `SD-WAN NVA` appliance. **ONLY** The SD-WAN subnets should be changed.
+All other traffic should still be routed via the `AZF`.
 1. Try to ping SD-WAN IP addresses from the management server.
     > <details><summary>IP Forwarding</summary>
     >